Abel-beth-maachah: Area K fortifications

 Located on the eastern slope of the northern end of the lower mound, in a spot whose moderate topography suggests the possibility of a gate here, a north–south stone wall was revealed, ca. 4 m wide and abutted partially on its south side by a white chalky layer.
 This might represent a fortification system, although no date is possible at this point.

 Field reports

 Field reports and additional references are posted online.

-Significant Discoveries
+Significant discoveries

 In 2018, archaeologists led by Robert Mullins from the Azusa Pacific University announced the discovery of a 2,800-year-old carved head sculpture of a man.
 The well-crafted figurine was described with long, black hair, a beard and a painted headband.
 He also had almond-shaped eyes and a serious expression on his face.
-According to archeologists, the measurements of carved in a glazed ceramic called faience were approximately 2.2 x 2 inches, and the head was once part of a small figurine, now lost that was 8 to 10 inches.
+According to archeologists, the measurements of carved in a glazed ceramic called faience were approximately 2.2 × 2 inches, and the head was once part of a small figurine, now lost that was 8 to 10 inches.
 The sculpture is on display at the Israel Museum in Jerusalem.

+In 2025, a Diocletian basalt boundary stone inscribed with the names of the Tetrarchs was discovered at the site, reused in a later Mamluk-period grave covering; the inscription also preserves the names of two villages, Tirthas and Golgol, otherwise unattested in historical sources.